johanbrandhorst/blog/content/post/go-protobuf-tips.md

 ## `protoc` plugin parameters
 Another thing I've learned through hours staring at my terminal in bewilderment is how parameters are passed to `protoc` plugins.
-For example, the `protoc-gen-go` plugin allows you to specify `plugin=grpc` as a parameter, and the `protoc-gen-grpc-gateway` takes a boolean parameter `logtostderr=true`.
+For example, the `protoc-gen-go` plugin allows you to specify `plugins=grpc` as a parameter, and the `protoc-gen-grpc-gateway` takes a boolean parameter `logtostderr=true`.
 I also think the `M` parameter is a `protoc`-wide way to change the import path of a specific import as defined in a proto file.
 Parameters are comma (`,`) separated.
 Parameter specification is delimited by the colon (`:`) character,